 Zero 10: Digital Art Gets a Permanent Seat

-The most significant structural development was the inaugural Zero 10 sector, a dedicated space for digital-era art created in collaboration with OpenSea.
-Twelve international exhibitors participated, including Beeple Studios, Art Blocks, and Pace Gallery.
+The most significant structural development was the inaugural Zero 10 sector, a dedicated space for digital-era art created in collaboration with OpenSea and curated by digital art strategist Eli Scheinman.
+Twelve international exhibitors participated, including Art Blocks, bitforms gallery, Beeple Studios, Pace Gallery, AOTM, and Visualize Value.

 This was not a novelty sidebar.
 It was Art Basel formally acknowledging that digital art, including work created on and for the blockchain, belongs in the same building as Warhol and Picasso.
-Whether the traditional art world likes it or not, the institution has spoken.
+The 2025 Art Basel and UBS Survey of Global Collecting found that fifty-one percent of high-net-worth collectors surveyed had purchased digital works in the past year, placing digital art third in total collecting spend.
+The institution was not ahead of its audience.
+It was responding to a demonstrated shift in collector behavior.

 Meridians